RyXeleron/ExecStats/README.md

 8. **Solaris**
    - **Status**: *Patched (inactive).*
    - **Details**: Solaris is not a copy of Solara.
-It is currently patched and the project may be inactive.
+It is currently patched and the project may be inactive, reported to be a Rat in the late year.

 9. **Nihon**
    - **Status**: *Not released.*